 The City conducted a survey and held public workshops.
 The City received 605 responses to the Community Needs Survey.
 Those who responded to the survey included individuals who live and/or reside in the City of Rocklin, along with local affordable housing providers and service providers.

-Attendees at the community meetings held in Rocklin provided direct input and feedback on priority community needs.
+Attendees at the commucommunity needs. unity meetings held in Rocklin provide ed direct input and f eedback on priority

 Section IV: Market Analysis

 MA-05 Overview